shague/odltools/docs/new-release.rst

 or in one shot:
 ::

-   python setup.py clean sdist bdsist_wheel upload
+   python setup.py clean sdist bdist_wheel upload

 .. note::
    The above commands assume a .pypirc like below is used: